lorae/college-food-insecurity/README.md

 # 🍝 College Food Insecurity
 How much food insecurity exists among U.S. college students?
-I answer this question using data from the IPUMS Current Population Survey and IPUMS USA datasets, along with my demographR package.
+I answer this question using the 2025 Annual Social and Economic Supplement to the Current Population Survey and the December 2023 wave of the Current Population Survey, accessed through IPUMS, along with my demographR package.

 ## 📊 Key Findings